Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 Both the engines are Daihatsu-engineered .
 The first one has a 3-cylinder, 12-valves 68hp unit, while the other one gets its power and torque from a 3-cylinder, 12-valves 69hp one.

 ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Peugeot does have a slight advantage, all the models observed together.
-That's the official data, while our visitors describe reliability of Peugeot with an average rating of 4.3, and models under the Citroen badge with 4.0 out of 5.
-Independent research findings rank 208 as average reliability-wise, and C3 is more or less at the same level.That apart, owners of different cars powered by the same engine as 208 rank it on average as 4.1, while the one under the competitor's bonnet gets 4.5 out of 5.
+These are the official statistics, while our visitors describe reliability of Peugeot with an average rating of 4.3, and models under the Citroen badge with 4.0 out of 5.
+Some independent research have also placed 208 as average reliability-wise, and C3 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as 208 rank it on average as 4.1, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economyPeugeot is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 163 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.3 liters of fuel per 100 kilometers (66 mpg), in combined cycle.